foundation-model-stack/fms-hf-tuning/architecture_records/004-datapreprocessor.md

 # Implementing stages.
 1. Stage 1:
-    * Refactoring the code in `fms-hf-tuning` into the abstract data class and adding support for preliminery data handling routines.
+    * Refactoring the code in `fms-hf-tuning` into the abstract data class and adding support for preliminary data handling routines.
         This will automatically enable support for multi modal data which is our priority.
     Note at this stage it might be wise to have two side by side implementations, i.e. not deleting the existing implementation.
 1. State 2: